NUCS349/hw3-linear/README.md

-# HW3: Linear regression and classification - CS 349 @ NU
+# HW5: Linear regression and classification - CS 349 @ NU

 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
 Please don't put someone else's netid here, we will check.

 In this assignment, you will:
-- Implement linear and polynomial regression models
+- Implement a polynomial regression model
-- Implement perceptron
-- Investigate the performance of perceptrons on different datasets

 ## Clone this repository